abaland/Home_Code/README.md

 Contains various scripts that fit in one relatively small python file but did not deserve a folder.
 Includes :
 * Script that goes through a Facebook-generated (.htm) message history (contain all of a person's conversation history) and return messages sent by a given individual and contain a given substring.
-* Script that converts raw infra-red signals received (sequence of pulse-lengths and space-lengths) into the binary signals that it should be interpreted as by the aircon.
-This is in order to analyze which settings of an aircon command correspond to which part of the signal, in order to send custom signals.

 ##### rabbitmq_instructions